-Top Dry dryers have internal vaporizers and are designed to operate on liquid draw from the supply tank.
+Top Dry dryers have internal vaporizers, and they are designed to operate on liquid draw from the supply tank.
 Avoid using propane supply tanks that have been used for vapor draw for long periods of time.
-When using liquid draw systems, any moisture that may be present in tanks or lines may freeze when the system is used in cold weather.
+When using liquid draw systems any moisture that may be present in tanks or lines may freeze when the system is used in cold weather.
 To avoid this situation, purge the system with methanol.
+Do not use tanks which have previously been used for ammonia or fertilizer solutions.
+These substances are extremely corrosive and will damage fuel supply and burner parts.
+Because the vaporizer coil may need to be adjusted during operation flexible hose suitable for LPs should be used for the final field connection.